|Aktivitets nivå :||Flere aktiviteter - Fotturer - Kultur & Tema reiser (komfort) - Matreiser|

 * 7 nights at 4-star hotel, all rooms en suite * 5 days centre-based walking and sightseeing; 1 free day * Group normally 4 to 16, plus leader.
 Min age 18 yrs * Altitude maximum 1,570m; average 600m * Well marked trails and paths * Travel by private air-conditioned minibus

-The trip includes all breakfasts, 4 lunches, 4 dinners and 1 wine tasting.
+The trip includes all breakfasts, 4 lunches, 2 dinners and 2 wine tastings.
 The local food of the Prosecco has strong links to ancient traditions and uses mainly seasonal products grown in the area.
 It is typical country cooking, with plenty of delicious, genuine flavours, and makes great use of garden vegetables, herbs, wild berries, wild mushrooms, asparagus, game and cheeses.
 For breakfast, the hotel offers a large selection of cereals, fruit, homemade cakes, cheese and cold meats, along with tea and coffee of course.
 Packed lunches are normally provided for the walks, and consist of sandwiches with a fruit and snack.
-There is a set menu for evening meals taken at the hotel, which normally includes three courses and local specialities prepared using fresh seasonal ingredients.
 During the week there will be also opportunities to try some of the best local restaurants in the area which offer authentic cuisine and delicious homemade dishes such as 'spiedo' (spit roasted meat), wild mushroom risotto, gnocchi, mouth-watering handmade cured meats and cheeses, all washed down with prime quality Prosecco!

 Ved skriftlig aksept av vårt tilbud bekrefter du/dere at våre betingelser er både lest og forstått og at evt kansellerings gebyrer kan tilkomme ved en evt. avbestilling av reisen.